A Sporting Contest on the Tiber

-A Sporting Contest on the Tiber is a 1750 genre painting by the French artist Claude-Joseph Vernet.
+A Sporting Contest on the Tiber is an oil on canvasgenre painting by the French artist Claude-Joseph Vernet, from 1750.
 It was one of four painting sent from Rome by Vernet to be submitted to the Paris Salon of 1750.

 It shows a view from the west bank of the Tiber facing towards the Castel Sant'Angelo.
-The exact event it portrays is unknown, but river jousts were a popular form of entertainment.
+The exact event it portrays is unknown, but river jousts was back then a popular form of entertainment.
 It is likely that Duke of Nevers, his wife and the artist are three of the figures shown prominently in the foreground.
-It is now in the collection of the National Gallery in London having been presented to the gallery in 1853.
+It is in the collection of the National Gallery, in London, having been presented to the gallery in 1853.